-- 1. All library services are coordinated by the Director of Library Services and implemented by the Director, Technology Coordinator, and the Federal Work Study students. - 2.
-The Library Committee recommends purchases, services and matters of policy.
+- 1. All library services are facilitated by the Coordinator of Library and Student Services and implemented by the Director, Technology Coordinator, and the Federal Work Study students. - 2.
+The Library Committee recommends purchases, services, and matters of policy.
 The Committee meets four times an academic year in September, November, February and April.
-The Library Committee is made up of the Library Director, Technology Coordinator, a student representative, a faculty member and a hospital representative.
+The Library Committee is made up of the Coordinator of Library and Student Services, Technology Coordinator, a student representative, a faculty member and a hospital representative.
 The Committee members are responsible for bringing before the committee the concerns of the group they represent. - 3.
-Borrowing privileges are extended to SON students, faculty, staff and alumni, plus hospital employees, volunteers, hospice association members and other health related institutions and community members with approval of the Director of Library Services or Technology Coordinator.
+Borrowing privileges are extended to SON students, faculty, staff and alumni, plus hospital employees, volunteers, hospice association members and other health related institutions and community members with approval of the Coordinator of Library and Student Services or Technology Coordinator.